tiprankstipranks

 Corporate Activity and Growth - Risk 2

-We may not realize the anticipated benefits from past or potential future acquisitions, investments, or other strategic transactions.
+We may not realize the anticipated benefits from past or potential future acquisitions, divestitures, investments, or other strategic transactions.

-- The challenges, delays, and costs associated with integrating acquired Krispy Kreme franchised shops, Points of Access, and strategic partnerships into our existing structure, including potential failure to achieve anticipated synergies or retain key staff;- Diverting management focus from everyday operations or other important initiatives to effectively implement our growth strategy;- The risk of not achieving expected revenue, profit, or cash flow from newly acquired Krispy Kreme franchised shops, Points of Access, companies, partnerships, or investments;- The potential to inherit significant contingent or unforeseen liabilities through acquisitions or other strategic dealings; and - The risk of significant value depreciation in our investments, possibly leading to goodwill impairment charges for acquired entities.
+We periodically assess and may engage in mergers, acquisitions, full or partial divestitures, joint ventures, strategic partnerships, minority investments, or other strategic initiatives to execute on our growth strategy.
+We make these decisions based on individual circumstances.
+Such strategic endeavors come with inherent risks, including but not limited to: - The challenges, delays, and costs associated with integrating acquired Krispy Kreme franchised shops, Points of Access, and strategic partnerships into our existing structure, including potential failure to achieve anticipated synergies or retain key staff;- Diverting management focus from everyday operations or other important initiatives to effectively implement our growth strategy;- The risk of not achieving expected revenue, profit, or cash flow from acquisitions (including newly acquired Krispy Kreme franchised shops), full or partial divestitures (including in connection with refranchising certain international equity markets), investments or other strategic transactions;- The potential to inherit significant contingent or unforeseen liabilities through acquisitions or other strategic dealings; and - The risk of significant value depreciation in our investments, possibly leading to goodwill impairment charges for acquired entities.
+Our past and future strategic transactions may not yield the anticipated benefits, and could negatively impact our reputation and have a material adverse effect on our business, financial condition, and results of operations.

 Production